Hugh of Alsace

-Hugh or Hugo (before 855 – 895) was an illegitimate son of Lothair II, king of Lotharingia, by his concubine Waldrada.
+Hugh or Hugo (before 855 – 895) was an illegitimate son of Lothair II, king of Lotharingia, by his mistress Waldrada.
 His father made him Duke of Alsace in 867.

 Hugh's name was not a Carolingian royal name, but it was common among the Etichonid family of Alsace, who were rumoured to be his mother's relatives.
-Unfortunately, there is no concrete evidence of his mother's origins.
+There is no concrete evidence of his mother's origins.
 His name however does suggest that his father did not originally intend him to succeed him as king, but instead to rule in Alsace.
 After Lothair repudiated his wife, Teutberga, shortly after their marriage in 855, he sought to have his relationship with Waldrada and his children with her, including Hugh, legitimized.
 This would become a continuing theological and political struggle, as the laws and opinions around marriage and infidelity at this time were not solid.

-In December 861, Hugh was probably recognized as legitimate by uncle, King Charles of Provence, and great uncle, King Louis of East Francia.
+In December 861, Hugh was probably recognized as legitimate by his uncle, King Charles of Provence, and great uncle, King Louis of East Francia.
 The three royal families all signed the memorial book of the abbey of Remiremont as equals at that time.
 By 863, however, Lothair's request for a divorce had led to strong opposition from the church and an international crisis.
 It was in this situation that Lothair gave his son the duchy of Alsace during a stay at the court of Louis of East Francia.
 At his request, Louis then took both his kingdom and his son Hugh under East Frankish protection.